namita9/Indian-Women-Safety-and-Security-Chatbot-using-RASA/README.md

 # To start the action server
 rasa run actions

-# To start the Rasa server
+# To start the Rasa server with the user interface
-rasa run
+rasa run -m models --enable-api --cors "*"

+# To start the custom app
+python app.py